 Step 4.
 Add in Flowers for DIY Nursery Name Sign

-I think I actually like it better with a bit of dimension that the flowers add.
+I think I actually like it better with the bit of dimension that the flowers add.

 Ahh doesn’t it look so vintage and cute?!
 It’s perfect for my sweet little girl’s room.
-I can’t decide if I want to hang it on her door or put it on some shelves I’m planning to make over her new dresser.
+I can’t decide if I want to hang it on her door or put it on some DIY farmhouse shelves I’m planning to hang over her new dresser.

 The combination of antique and white wax really transforms the whole sign.